nayefahmad/transformers-book/README.md

 # Transformers Playground

-This repo is for exploring `transformers` models, largely based on the book by Lewis Tunstall et al.
+This repo is for exploring `transformers` models, largely based on the [book by Lewis Tunstall, Leandro von Werra, and Thomas Wolf](https://www.oreilly.com/library/view/natural-language-processing/9781098136789/).

 ## Notes